leodeslf/leaf/summs/ux/ux-foundations-ixd/introductory_psychology.md

 * Develop good listening and observation skills.
 * Collect objective data about how your product is actually being used.
 * Remove yourself from the product decisions.
-* Practice with colleagues and helo each other improve.
+* Practice with colleagues and help each other improve.
 * Employ user-centered design methods.

 ## Learning Behaviors

 ### Behavior and Interaction Design

-* Focus and the signals and cues that indicates certain behaviors may be performed.
+* Focus and the signals and cues that indicate certain behaviors may be performed.
-* Internal states, motivations, and emotions are difficult to detect and measure, so we observe bahaviot to try to understand needs and goals.
+* Internal states, motivations, and emotions are difficult to detect and measure, so we observe behavior to try to understand needs and goals.

 ### Multiple Theories of Behavior